adetolaa99/backend-prj/README.md

 # FUO Mobile Wallet

-This is the backend server to my University's blockchain-based financial system for my Final year project.
-It's still in progress :)
+This is the backend server to a Blockchain-based Financial System using Fountain University as a case study.
+It is my Final year project.